Donis Avdijaj: Zürich

 Avdijaj joined Swiss Super League club FC Zürich on 1 August 2022 on a three-year contract.
 The team had been struggling prior to his arrival, with the defending league winner having scored zero goals in the first matches of the season and finding themselves bottom of the league.

 On 4 August, Avdijaj made his competitive debut for the club, coming on as a substitute in the 72nd minute for Antonio Marchesano in a 2–0 away win over Linfield in the UEFA Europa League qualifiers.
 He then made his league debut three days later, playing the entire match as his club lost 3–0 to FC Sion in the league.
 He would score his first goals for Zürich in the return leg against Linfield on 11 August, bagging a brace as he catapulted his side to a 3–0 victory.
 The win meant that Avdijaj and Zürich were set to face his former side Hearts in the next qualifying round of the tournament.

 Return to TSV Hartberg

 On 25 January 2023, Avdijaj returned to TSV Hartberg on loan until the end of the 2022–23 season.

+Second return to TSV Hartberg

+Avdijaj began the 2023–24 season at Zürich and played in the first two game of the Swiss league season, however, on 30 August 2023 he returned to TSV Hartberg on a permanent basis and signed a two-season contract.

+Wolfsberger AC

+On 30 June 2025, Avdijaj signed with Austrian Bundesliga club Wolfsberger AC on a two-year contract.